fogus/spiel/pyramidenspiel/initiative/README.markdown

 ### Calling a color

 During a turn a player may lead with a small pyramid and force the play of its color.
 This action is signified by laying the pyramid flat on its side facing your opponent with its sacrificed piece (if any) also laying, but inside the small.
-The defending player **must** play a pyramid of that color on their defensive attack and cannot sacrifice that color only on that turn, but they can still sacrifice any other color that they wish.
+The parrying player **must** play a pyramid of that color on their defensive attack and cannot sacrifice that color only on that turn, but they can still sacrifice any other color that they wish.

 ![calling](https://raw.githubusercontent.com/fogus/spiel/master/pyramidenspiel/initiative/graphics/call-color-play-final.png)